 - It seeks to ensure that all patients have access to safe, quality health care.

-- COHSASA has 26 years of experience in over 600 facilities in South Africa, Namibia, Botswana, Rwanda, eSwatini, Lesotho, Nigeria, Kenya, Uganda, Egypt, the Democratic Republic of the Congo, Zambia, Malawi, Ghana and Tanzania.
+- COHSASA has 28 years of experience in over 600 facilities in South Africa, Namibia, Botswana, Rwanda, eSwatini, Lesotho, Nigeria, Kenya, Uganda, the Democratic Republic of the Congo, Zambia, Malawi and Ghana.

 - The Council has a proven track record in both public and private healthcare facilities.